zjg540066169/BMIselect/README.md

 ```
 If `intercept = True`, then an intercept is added to each ordinary linear regression respecitively.
 If `intercept = False`, then no intercept is used in linear regression.

-### Example

-Examples about how to use this library are included in `bmiselect/main.py`.

 ## Disclaimer